|

 Will you vote in November in favor of recreational marijuana sales within the city?

-Vintage baseball matchup comes to Manitou’s birthday party
+BATTER UPVintage baseball matchup comes to Manitou’s birthday party

 When you think of baseball in southern Colorado, you may picture the Pioneer League’s Rocky Mountain Vibes.
 For Manitou Springs’ 150th anniversary, though, the town took a different tack: vintage baseball with rules from 1864 and replica uniforms.